llmrisks/llmrisks.github.io/src/content/post/week2.md

  ([Image Source](https://arxiv.org/pdf/2305.08283.pdf))
 </center>

-That being said, alignment is not always a very easy problem to solve.
-In fact, there are several very famous cases where model alignment failed, showing how alignment failures can lead to unintended consequences.
+That being said, the goals of alignment are hard to define and challenging to achieve.
+There are several very famous cases where model alignment failed, showing how alignment failures can lead to unintended consequences.
 We discuss two famous examples where alignment failed:

-1. Google's Image Recognition Algorithm (2015)
+1. Google's Image Recognition Algorithm (2015).
 This was an AI model designed to automatically label images based on their content.
 The goal was to assist users in searching for their images more effectively.
 However, the model quickly started labeling images under offensive categories.
-This included cases of racism, as well as culturally insensitive categorization
+This included cases of racism, as well as culturally insensitive categorization.

-2. Microsoft's Tay Chatbot (2016)
+2. Microsoft's Tay Chatbot (2016).
 This was a Twitter-based AI model programmed to interact with users in casual conversations and learn from those interactions to improve its responses.
 The purpose was to mimic a teenager and have light conversations.
 However, the model quickly went haywire when it was exposed to malicious and hateful content on Twitter, and it began giving similar hateful and inapproppriate responses.
 Figures 2 and 3 show some of these examples.
 The model was quickly shut down (in less than a day!), and was a good lesson to learn that you cannot quickly code a model and let it out in the wild!
+(See James Mickens hillarious USENIX Security 2018 keynote talk, [_Why Do Keynote Speakers Keep Suggesting That Improving Security Is Possible?_](https://www.youtube.com/watch?v=ajGX7odA87k) for an entertaining and illuminating story about Tay and a lot more.)

 <center>
 <a href="/images/week2/twitter_1.png"><img src="/images/week2/twitter_1.png" width="80%"></a><br>